lamnhan066/isolate_manager/README.md

 isolateShared.compute(function, params, priority: IsolatePriority.low);
 ```

-The Queue uses `First In, First Out (FIFO)` method.
-So if there are mutiple queued functions with the same priority, the oldest one will be executed first.
+The Queue uses the `First In, First Out (FIFO)` method.
+So if multiple queued functions have the same priority, the oldest one will be executed first.

 ## Additional Information